 Located below the Table Rock Lake Dam is the Shepherd of the Hills Fish Hatchery where you can take in the beautiful aquariums and learn about fish in the area.

-Table Rock State Park in a whole is just a great way to spend a day when the weather is beautiful out!
+Table Rock State Park as a whole is just a great way to spend a day when the weather is beautiful out!

-If you like hiking make sure you take in the Table Rock Lakeshore Trail, it is a 2.2-mile trail you can pick up this trail at the Dewey Short Visitor Center.
+If you like hiking make sure you take in the Table Rock Lakeshore Trail, it is a 2.2-mile trail you can pick up at the Dewey Short Visitor Center.

 Another great hiking trail is the Chinquapin Trail at State Park Marina.